 At least 18 hours distributed as follows: AFST 130 and 14 hours selected from AFST courses and the Africana Studies electives listed below.
 Special topics courses may count as electives in the minor with the approval of the Africana Studies Director.
 Courses must be taken from at least two different academic disciplines in addition to AFST.

-Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses outside of the required AFST courses.
+University-wide minimum requirements for a minor: 1) one-half of the hours required for a minor must be completed in residence at UNC Asheville, to include at least 6 hours at the 300-400 level; 2) students must have a cumulative grade-point-average of at least 2.0 on minor courses taken at UNC Asheville.